Spa Resort Hawaiians スパリゾートハワイアンズ

 Spoil yourself and relax

-With four themed spas or water parks available, guests will be spoiled for choice.
+With two themed spas and water parks available, guests have plenty of options.

 The Edo Jowa Yoichi is built in the style of an 18th century bathhouse.
-Fed by natural hot springs that this region is long famous for, it is in the Guinness Book of Records for its size, which covers some 1,000 m2.
+Fed by natural hot springs that this region is long famous for, it is in the Guinness Book of Records for its size, which covers some 1,000 square meters.

 The other hot spring section is Spring Park, covering the third to fifth floors of the resort.
 After that, consider heading to relaxing outdoor Pareo spa area to soak in the sun.